What is Earnings Management?

 #3 – Expense and Revenue Recognition

-The market is not stable due to external factors like high pricing low demand etc a company can face loss.
-The CEO of the company asks to show all the losses in the same year like unrecoverable debts, depreciation, high reserve, etc as already the company is in a loss.
-So that the next financial year will be profitable, this is an example of The BIG BATH type of earnings management.
+The market is not stable due to external factors like high pricing, low demand, etc. a company can face losses.
+The company’s CEO asks to show all the losses in the same year, like unrecoverable debts, depreciation, high reserves, etc., as already the company is in a loss.
+So that the next financial year will be profitable, this is an example of The BIG BATHBIG BATHBig Bath is a manipulative accounting in the books of accounts where the company manipulates the income in a bad year by degrading the income further, reporting even more loss than it is so that the upcoming period or year looks better and makes future results look good and attractive. type of earnings management.

-There are three types of techniques in earnings management they are;
+There are three types of techniques in the earnings management theory they are;

-- Aggressive & Abusive Accounting – This refers to the aggressive escalation of sales or revenue recognition.
-Abusive accounting includes cookie jar, big bath, etc to show there is a high profit that year.
+- Aggressive & Abusive Accounting – refers to the aggressive escalation of sales or revenue recognition.
+Abusive accounting includes cookie jar, big bath, etc., to show there is a high profit that year.

-The Healy model (1985) is used to calculate the estimation of discretionary accruals that are used in earnings management.
+The Healy model (1985) is used to calculate the estimation of discretionary accruals used in earnings management.